shawenyao/jekyll-now/_posts/2020-11-15-The-Birth-of-a-Galaxy.md

 ## Putting It All Together

 From a self-proclaimed data artist who lacks training in cosmology in any meaningful way, the end result works surprisingly well.
-In all fairness, most of the credit goes to our friend randomness who manages to create a sense of guided unpredictability, although not without the careful choices of color palette, transparency, shape and size.
+In all fairness, most of the credit goes to our friend randomness who manages to create a sense of guided unpredictability, although not without our careful choices of color palette, transparency, shape and size.

-Trials and errors.
+Last but not least, the framework obviously goes beyond the Milky Way.
+As long as we've made up our mind about ab object's functional form (and maybe a new color palette), everything else can be resused.
+This bodes well for other system, constellation or galaxy that we want to give a try and please feel free to let me know if you would like to see Andromeda next.

 <div align="center">
   <img src="https://shawenyao.github.io/R/output/milky_way/milky_way_large.jpg" />